DavideTraini/ViT-Visual-Interpretability/README.md

 ## Citation

-If you use use this model for your research please cite our paper.
+If you use this model for your research please cite our paper.